Xuanduan: Design and construction

 The xuanduan is a form of yichang, which is composed of an upper garment called yi and a lower garment called chang (skirt).
 According to the Zhouli, the standard xuanduan had sleeves and body of equal size (two chi, two cun long) and the sleeve opening was made of one chi, two cun.
 It was made of a whole width of square fabric which was dyed black (or dark) in colour.

-The colour of the skirt (chang) which matches with the upper garment varied depending on rank: i.e. Shi (士) officials of high rank wore black lower garment, middle-rank Shi officials wore yellow lower garment, while the low-rank Shi officials wore lower garment in motleys.
+The colour of the skirt (chang) which matches with the upper garment varied depending on rank: i.e. officials of high rank wore black lower garment, middle-rank Shi officials wore yellow lower garment, while the low-rank Shi officials wore lower garment in motleys.